silentcatfart/foundry/README.md

 # Foundry VTT - Azure Terraform

-Here's some Terraform code to provision:
+Here's some Terraform code to provision artifacts used to self-host a Foundry Virtual Table Top server:

 * Virtual Network
 * Subnet(s) with Network Security Group